Move Forward Guide

 Signs and Symptoms

-- Snapping or popping in the front, side, or back of hip when lifting, lowering, or swinging the leg
+- Snapping or popping in the front, side, or back of the hip when lifting, lowering, rotating, or swinging the leg

 - Weakness in the leg when trying to lift it forward or sideways

-- Tightness in the front or back of the hip
+- Tightness in the front, back, or side of the hip

-- Swelling in the front or side of the hip
+- Swelling in the front, back, or side of the hip

 How Is It Diagnosed?

 If you see your physical therapist first, the therapist will conduct a thorough evaluation that includes taking your health history.
-Your therapist will ask you:
+Your physical therapist may ask you:

 - How you injured your hip and if you heard a pop when you suffered the injury